 The collision happened when Flt.
 853 was descending toward Indianapolis.
 Captain James Elrod of Flt.
 853 apparently never saw the Piper which was cruising at3,500 ft, and the pilot in the small plane, Bob Carey had likely looked away in that crucial moment to adjust something on the aircraft.
 Neither pilot has the chance to alter course to avoid collision.
 Both planes were destroyed and all 83 aboard died.
 The DC-9 crashed into a field next to a mobile home park.

 The rescue crews tried to find bodies but eventually they just made a mound over the crash site to bury the wreckage.
-Recently a TV crew went to the field where the plane crashed and picked up some strange EVP's including one after an investigator had exclaimed “ maybe they don't know they are dead” that asked "did we crash?".
+Recently a TV crew went to the field where the plane crashed and picked up some strange EVP's including one after an investigator had exclaimed “ maybe they don't know they are dead”, whereupon a voice on the tape inquired "did we crash?".